Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 We can see from these quotes several features that appear again and again.
 These include a bristly mane on the back of his head, fan-like ears, a big mouth with protruding fangs, an overly long snout, and a hulking body with black, furry skin.
 He is also said to have human hands and feet and a pig tail.
 This grotesque description greatly differs from his cutesy appearance in modern media.
 It’s important to note that, just like Sun Wukong, Zhu was modeled on a real life animal.
 In this case, he shares many of his monstrous qualities with the wild boar (yezhu, 野豬) (fig. 5 & 6).

 While the novel doesn’t give an exact height for our hero, the cited attributes do provide clues as to his general size.
 First and foremost is Tripitaka‘s statement: “[H]e causes even the wind to rise when he walks” (Wu & Yu 2012, vol. 2, p.
 51).
 Obviously something capable of stirring the wind just from moving is going to be really big.
 Then there is Zhu’s 3.15 foot (96 cm) snout, which is over half the height of an average person.
-This suggests he’s several feet taller than a human.
-Furthermore, the novel states Sha Wujing is a whopping twelve Chinese feet (zhang er, 丈二; 12.6 feet / 3.84 m) tall (Wu & Yu 2012, vol. 2, p.
+This suggests that he’s several feet taller than a human.
+Furthermore, the novel states that Sha Wujing is a whopping 12-Chinese feet (zhang er, 丈二; 12.6 feet / 3.84 m) tall (Wu & Yu 2012, vol. 2, p.
 51).
-[3] Zhu is likely shorter than Sha as the latter’s height is specifically mentioned.
-So I would guess that he is at least 10 feet (roughly 3 m) tall.
+[3] Zhu is likely shorter than Sha as the latter’s height is specifically mentioned, so I would guess that he is at least 10-Chinese feet (roughly 3 m) tall.
 Zhu’s size is highlighted in some lovely online art (fig. 7 & 8).

-Fig. 5 – A pack of running Visayan warty pigs (larger version).
+Fig. 5 (top left) – A pack of running Visayan warty pigs (larger version).
 Image found here.
-Fig. 6 – An Indian boar (larger version).
+Fig. 6 (top right) – An Indian boar (larger version).
 Check out that cool hair!!!
-Fig. 7 – The relative sizes of the pilgrims (larger version).
+Fig. 7 (bottom left) – The relative sizes of the pilgrims (larger version).
 As noted, I believe Zhu is probably shorter than Sha.
-Fig. 8 – The disciples on patrol (larger version).
+Fig. 8 (bottom right)- The disciples on patrol (larger version).
 This is my favorite.
 Images found here.
 Artwork by @真·迪绝人 (see here and here).

 A long snout and short hair—all rather plump.